XIV Forum for Transitional Justice in post-Yugoslav Countries – Keynote Address by Nataša Kandić

 I would point to the opinion of a university professor from Sarajevo, who has spoken about it being difficult to expect reconciliation in this region in the foreseeable future.
 He also speaks and writes about it, presenting very clear arguments on how difficult it is to achieve reconciliation through imposed solutions.
 On the other hand, another professor, from the university in Rijeka, speaks about how there is actually no alternative to reconciliation, regardless of how many labyrinths there are – that is, it must continue.
 He has in mind European Union resolutions, United Nations resolutions, and we could say that some of these resolutions – especially the United Nations resolutions – were by their nature forcing confrontation with the past.
 There is one more relevant opinion that should be kept in mind, and that is that we are in a situation where we can see the results of the work of these political elites, i.e. the oligarchies, every day.
 The denial of crimes, of genocide, of crimes against humanity, actually requires the solidarity of the new generations with the crimes committed; and Prof. Zoran Pajić says in some of his texts and presentations that actually that is the way the political elites, the political oligarchies, have succeeded in drawing new generations into the crimes of the previous generations, and that this is a situation that can hardly be resolved at this moment, in this situation and with this political climate in the countries in the region of the former Yugoslavia.

 I am opening the XIV Forum for Transitional Justice in Post-Yugoslav Countries.
-I invite the participants of the first panel “Behind the Corner of Human Rights Activists, and About Them” to start a debate.
+I invite the participants of the first panel “From the Perspective of Human Rights Activists, and About Them” to start a debate.